Haimanotbb/Pickup-Sports-Web-App/README.md

 1.⁠ ⁠Open a terminal and navigate to the project root directory.
 2.⁠ ⁠Install the required Python dependencies: pip install -r requirements.txt
 3. cd pickup_sports
 4. Run python manage.py runserver

+### NOTE:
+If step 4 is not working please call us at 470-923-1554 to get new ip address.
+After receiving ip address navigate to settings.py in the pickup_sports folder and change the hostname address in the "Databases" object.

 ### Step 2: Set Up and Run Frontend
 1. cd frontend_pickup_sports